Last updated 8/3/2021

 ○ Has your child experienced any of the symptoms below in the last 14 days? (fever, chills, cough, sore throat, respiratory illness, difficulty breathing, or loss of taste or smell)

 - Staff will assist with pick up at the end of class.
 If you have any questions and need to speak with staff, please park your vehicle and meet them at the door or send an email to the Education Coordinator or class instructor.

 - Staff will clean and sanitize between classes to keep our spaces as safe as possible.

-- In the event that anyone in a class tests positive for COVID-19, we will defer to the Yancey County Health Department for guidance.
+- In the event that anyone in a class tests positive for COVID-19, or has a potential exposure, we will defer to the Yancey County Health Department for guidance.